unlock-protocol/docs/README.md

   Unlock is a protocol for memberships which lets creators monetize their work, on their own terms, without having to rely on 3rd party applications or platform.

+  Unlock is a flexible web3 protocol that allows you to put a “lock” on certain features on your site.
+It’s powered by NFTs that verify memberships.
+A single NFT can be used to allow access to multiple areas and groups, regardless of whether they are on the web or in the physical world.
+This means that Unlock can be used to group together formerly distributed fanbases, or accept and verify tickets to events and venues.

 ---

 # Introduction